 Fire plays an important role in the phoenix’s life cycle.
 The bird is born from the ashes of its own flames, then lives for a span of 500 years, at the end of which it bursts into flames again and then is reborn.

-The phoenix symbol serves as a reminder to cast aside our fears and go through fire in order to start afresh with renewed beauty and hope.
-It also symbolizes the sun, death, resurrection, healing, creation, new beginnings, and strength.
+The phoenix symbol serves as a reminder to cast aside our fears and go through the fire in order to start afresh with renewed beauty and hope.

 This symbol has various other meanings as well.
 Since the torch symbolizes enlightenment, knowledge and intellect, the ken symbol signifies these concepts as well as creativity, art and craftsmanship.